What were your favourite record shops back in the day?

-Did you ever work in a record store or distributor, if so any fond or particular memory that sticks out?
+Did you ever work in a record store or distributor, if so any fond memory that sticks out?

 What’s better, being sent a record for free, or going to search and buy a record?

-What record are you currently waiting for in anticipation to come out, if any?
+What record are you currently waiting for in anticipation to come out on vinyl, if any?

 It’s actually a cheapo and coming from France.
 It’s a French version of ‘And The Beat Goes On’ by The Whispers.
 I love the Whispers version and this French version is jus’ a nice twist.
 My wants list is fuckin’ scary though.
 The search never stops.